ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 > *The composite storage created with overlays can be layered on top
 > of other composite storage.
 This can conceptually be thought of as
 > recursively applying one overlay on top of another.
 However, an
-> inplementation may evaluate multiple overlays iterately so long as
+> inplementation may evaluate multiple overlays iteratively so long as
 > the observable result is the same as if they had been evaluated
 > recursively.*